Stopping Disinformation

 Sample programs:

-Supporting independent media and watchdog groups to produce a healthy media environment
+Supporting independent media and watchdog groups to produce healthy media environments

 We help journalists produce balanced, informed, and ethical reporting to provide citizens with the information they need to participate in democratic processes and hold leaders accountable.
 We work with media associations to provide legal assistance to journalists.